my-joshu/my-joshu/memory-bank/progress.md

 ## Current Status

-The project is currently in an early development stage with the following status:
+The project is in active development with the following status:

 1. **MVP Features**

    - Core functionality is implemented
    - Basic user flows are working
-   - Initial AI integration is in place
+   - Initial AI integration is in place and improved
+   - Service layer architecture established

 2. **Development Environment**

    - Local development setup is complete
    - Supabase local instance is configured
    - Database migrations are in place
+   - Testing infrastructure set up

 3. **Deployment**
    - Not yet deployed to production